Misplacing your EIN can cause anyone to panic. In this post, we’ll explain how to verify EIN number and how to apply for

 Without the vital employer number, you can’t file your business’s taxes, open a business account, or apply for a business license.
 Because an EIN isn’t used as frequently as a social security number, most people don’t memorize the number, so it’s easy to forget.

 Fortunately, there’s a simple solution if you can’t remember your EIN.

 What is an EIN?

 EIN stands for Employer Identification Number.
 This number identifies your business exclusively because no two EINs are alike.

-The IRS issues the number to business owners as a unique 9-digit identifier similar to a social security number used by individuals.
-Just so you know, only individuals who have a social security number, individual tax identification number (ITIN), or an existing EIN would have applied and received the EIN.
+The internal revenue service IRS issues the number to business owners as a unique 9-digit identifier similar to a social security number used by individuals.
+Just so you know, only individuals who have a social security number, individual tax id number (ITIN), or an existing EIN would have applied and received the EIN.

 You should know that online companies charge a fee to get an EIN on your behalf, but you can get one for free from the IRS.

 An employer identification number helps you establish your business and stay compliant with regulatory, legal, and financial matters.
 Any time you change a business structure such as changing from a partnership to a corporation, you must obtain a new EIN.